Spooky Season: The Best Halloween Displays on the SouthCoast

 With Halloween events canceled left and right, lots of families are looking for safe, spirited fun for their kids.
 SouthCoast homeowners have answered the call with amazing Halloween displays for everyone to enjoy.
 Some of the displays are so much fun, you'll probably visit them more than once.
 And the best part is, it's free!

-Browse through the list of local yard haunts below and find a haunt near you.
+Browse through the list of local yard haunts below and find a haunt near you or check out the photos below and make a trip to see them for yourself.
 Did we miss any?
 Let us know and we'll keep the list going right through October 31.

 - 60 Oxford Street, Fairhaven features a spooky graveyard scene in front of the house.
 Map it here